oconnor663/bao/README.md

 Apart from parallelism, tree hashes make it possible to verify a file piece-by-piece rather than all-at-once.
 This is done by storing both the input and the entire hash tree together in an encoded file.
+Clients can stream these files, or do random seeks into them, with the guarantee that every byte they read matches the root hash.

-Use case: A cryptographic messaging app might want to add support for attachments, like large video files.
-If the message metadata includes the Bao hash of its attachment, the client can stream stream an attached video without compromising its immutability.
-(This problem was in fact the original inspiration for the Bao project.)
+Use case: A secure messaging app might support attachment files by including the hash of an attachment in a message.
+With a regular hash, the recipient would need to download an entire attachment to verify it, but that's impractical for e.g. large video files.
+With a Bao hash, the recipient can stream a video, while still verifying each byte as it comes in.
+(This scenario was in fact the original motivation for the Bao project.)

 ```sh
 # Create an input file that's a megabyte of random data.